michael-elkh/minimal_reproducer_nvccpp_error/README.md

 carthesian product and mdspan to modify data with par_unseq policy and `-stdpar=gpu|multicore`, you end up with data corruption.
 The problem disappear when you use `-nostdpar` or if you use the seq policy.

+## Update 10.07

+I updated the reproducer with a patch from Nvidia, and the issue is resolved.

 ## Description

 In [main.cpp](main.cpp), we have a sequential reference function and one using the STL and the carthesian product.
 The other functions are only here for utils (printing and stuff).